XTripsy/XTripsy/README.md

 ### Hi there, I'm Aditya 👋

-I'm a Game Programmer whose expertise spans the full spectrum of development, from high-level engines to low-level C++."
-I have proven experience architecting scalable systems in Unity, implementing C++-only gameplay in Unreal, and building custom engines from scratch with OpenGL and ECS.
+I'm a Game Programmer whose expertise spans the full spectrum of development, from high-level engines to low-level C++.
+I have proven experience architecting scalable systems in Unity, implementing C++ only gameplay in Unreal, and building custom engines from scratch with OpenGL and ECS.
 My passion is solving complex architectural problems with clean, optimized code.

 ---